 - Custom Bearings

-Table I below shows suggested minimum bearing rating lives for various operating and reliability conditions.
+Table I below shows the suggested minimum bearing rating lives for various operating and reliability conditions.

 |Operating Condition||Minimum L10 Life (Hours)|